digitallinguistics/app/.github/CONTRIBUTING.md

 - **CSS / LESS:** Global styles and utilities are located in `src/styles/`.
 Styling for the app shell is located in `src/App/App.less`.
 Styles for individual components are located alongside their components, in `{ComponentName}.less`.

+- **JavaScript:** Many single-page apps use a JavaScript framework such as Vue or React.
+The Lotus app uses its own simple, vanilla JavaScript framework instead, consisting of base `View` and `Model` classes, among others.
+In addition, all modules have access to the global `app` object.

-- **JavaScript:** The documentation for the app's JavaScript is available at https://developer.digitallinguistics.io/app.
+  The documentation for the app's JavaScript framework is available at https://developer.digitallinguistics.io/app.
 It shows all the methods available on the global `App` object, as well as documents how to use other shared modules such as the `View` and `EventEmitter` classes.

 The Lotus app is also a [Progressive Web App][PWA] (PWA), meaning that it works offline and is installable as a native app on devices.
 Pull requests should adhere to the principles of PWAs.